ksachdeva/opencv-mtcnn/README.md

 cd build
 ./sample/app <path_to_models_dir> <path_to_test_image>

-# here is an example cmd line to run with the model and image in the test repository
+# here are some example cmd lines to run with the model and images in the test repository

+# An image with 0 human faces (have picture of 4 dogs)
+./sample/app ../data/models ../data/dogs.jpg

+# An image with 1 face
 ./sample/app ../data/models ../data/Aaron_Peirsol_0003.jpg

+# An image with 7 faces
+./sample/app ../data/models ../data/2007_007763.jpg
 ```

 ## Acknowledgments

 Most of the implementations of MTCNN are based on either Caffe or Tensorflow.
 I wanted to play with OpenCV's DNN implementation and understand the paper bit better.
-While implementing it, I did look at various other C++ implementations (again all of them use Caffe) and more specifically borrowed utilities from https://github.com/golunovas/mtcnn-cpp.
+While implementing it, I looked at various other C++ implementations (again all of them use Caffe) and more specifically borrowed utilities from https://github.com/golunovas/mtcnn-cpp.
 IMHO, I found his implementation (in C++) that is based on Caffe to be the cleanest amongst many others.

 The model files are taken from https://github.com/kpzhang93/MTCNN_face_detection_alignment/tree/master/code

 The image file "Aaron_Peirsol_0003.jpg" is from the LFW database (http://vis-www.cs.umass.edu/lfw/)

+The image files "dog.jpg" & "2007_007763.jpg" are from dlib's github repository (https://github.com/davisking/dlib/blob/master/examples/faces)